softwaresaved/2020-04-30-ramp-swc/novice/git/05-collab.md

 ~~~

 ###Developer B - Add rainfall_conversion.py ###
-Lets expand our library of climate analysis functions by adding a new module:
+Lets expand our library of climate analysis functions by adding a **new file**:

 ~~~ {.bash}
 $ nano rainfall_conversion.py